 I met with the school, a Department for Education representative and the construction company during the planning application consultation period.
-I urged them to consider improvements that would allow a zero carbon design, even at this late stage, and, in particular, suggested replacing gas boilers with a ground source heat pump, such as at schools in North Yorkshire, Surrey and Wiltshire.
+I urged them to consider improvements that would allow a zero carbon design and, in particular, suggested replacing gas boilers with a ground source heat pump, such as at schools in North Yorkshire, Surrey and Wiltshire.

 Council planning decision prevents further progress

 Unfortunately, while the campaign and my discussions with the school and contractor were still on-going, Somerset West and Taunton Council officers took their decision on the planning application.
-The worst aspect was that approval was given without referring the application to Planning Committee, as had been widely expected and would be normal for an application attracting a high level of concern.
+Approval was given without referring the application to Planning Committee, as had been expected and would be normal for an application attracting a high level of concern.

 The Council’s constitution states decisions should be taken by Planning Committee when the Principal Planner or the Chair of the Planning Committee consider an application to be of “a significant, controversial or sensitive nature”, or “where there are conflicting views (giving clear planning reasons) from a Town/Parish Council or a Ward Member as well as from not less than 4 individuals”.

-In my view, both tests were met, although the first is a matter of a judgement by the principal officer and planning committee chair, while the second appears to be a simple observation on whether “conflicting views” were submitted.
+In my view, both tests were met, although the first is a matter of a judgement by the Principal Officer and Planning Committee Chair, while the second should be a simple judgement on whether “conflicting views” were submitted.

-I do not agree with the officer view on this decision and have made that clear within the Council, but, unfortunately, nothing can be done in any case to change the decision made to award planning permission.
-This situation is regrettable.
+I did not agree with the officer view and made that clear within the Council, but, unfortunately, nothing could be done to change the decision, once made to award planning permission.
+This situation was very regrettable.
 It would have been far better if the decision had been taken in public by the Planning Committee, where all interested parties could have had their say and seen that their views were taken into account.

 Seeking further improvements